Instagram has a billion monthly active users. That’s massive.

 Old photos and footage from the archives will give your customers a sense of how long you’ve been in business (and maybe a laugh too).
 Thursday is a particularly good day for posts like these; use the popular hashtag #ThrowbackThursday to share old screenshots of your product or old photos of your office.
 Needless to say, people love doing business with companies that clearly have a long history.

 Conferences can help you make new connections.
 Unfortunately, not everyone can attend conferences.
-That’s where Instagram can play a huge rule in helping you build relationships and connect with people from coast to coast.
+That’s where Instagram can play a huge role in helping you build relationships and connect with people from coast to coast.
 Clips and images from conferences will help you reach a new audience, drive brand awareness and boost customer loyalty.

 Look at this example from HubSpot: